 ‘Fostering creativity and artistic expression’

-The Arts are highly valued at Springvale Rise Primary School.
-We believe learning about and through the Arts is fundamental to the development of the whole child, promoting creativity, critical thinking, problem-solving skills, public speaking skills and social interactions.
+Visual Arts is highly valued at Springvale Rise Primary School.
+We believe learning about Visual Arts is fundamental to the development of the whole child, promoting creativity, critical thinking, problem-solving skills, and social interactions.
 The Arts are a powerful mode of communication through which students explore and construct a sense of self and develop an understanding of the world around them.
-The Arts provide students with a wide range of opportunities and means to respond to their experiences and engage with historical, social and cultural perspectives.
+Visual Arts provide students with a wide range of opportunities and means to respond to their experiences and engage with historical, social and cultural perspectives.
 Students are stimulated to think and to articulate their thoughts in new ways, and through a variety of media and technologies.

-The impact of our amazing Arts program is clearly evident upon entering our grounds and permeates throughout the school.
+The impact of our amazing Visual Arts program is clearly evident upon entering our grounds and permeates throughout the school.
 Students are involved in creative processes that encourage the development and expression of ideas using the arts.
-Drawing on imagination and innovation, students resolve problems which are inherent in art projects and performances.
-Students develop an appreciation of artworks and discuss reflections about works of art, including their own to develop understandings of the principles of performance, design and creativity.
+Drawing on imagination and innovation, students resolve problems which are inherent in art projects.
+Students develop an appreciation of artworks and discuss reflections about works of art, including their own to develop understandings of the principles of design and creativity.

 ‘ Inspiring tomorrow’s problem solvers’

 STEM is an educational approach to learning that uses Science, Technology, Engineering, and Mathematics as access points for guiding student inquiry, dialogue, and critical thinking.
 The end results are students who take thoughtful risks, engage in experiential learning, persist in problem-solving, embrace collaboration, and work through the creative process.
 These are the innovators, educators, leaders, and learners of the 21st century!